joshuaretallick/cv/README.md

 ## Joshua Retallick

 A highly driven and ambitious junior web developer with an extensive background in Event Management.
 Until recently I owned and operated a successful concert promotions business called Old Empire.
 Due to the effects of COVID-19 and an industry that has been put on pause, I decided to reinvest in my education and joined Makers Academy so I could retool my skillset.
-Having now graduated, I am looking to harness my broad range of skills in two very different industries with a brand new career path.
+Having now graduated, I am looking to harness my broad range of skills from two very different industries with a brand new career path.

 ## Projects